twilio/twilio-ruby/README.md

 There is a slightly more detailed document in the [Capability][capability] section of the wiki.

 ## OAuth Feature for Twilio APIs
 We are introducing Client Credentials Flow-based OAuth 2.0 authentication.
-This feature is currently in beta and its implementation is subject to change.

 API examples [here](https://github.com/twilio/twilio-ruby/blob/main/examples/public_oauth.rb)